 - The difference between inspection plan and inspection programme in the RMCEI is not always clear for everybody.
 Martine mentioned that the EU Commission sees 3 levels of planning within the IED.
 The third level could be the desktop inspections.
-The meeting concludes that the difference between plan, programme and schedule should be addressed in the new IMPEL project on IED. - The developments concerning the provisions in Seveso 3 are too uncertain at the moment to include them in the guidance book.
+The meeting concludes that the difference between plan, programme and - The meeting concludes that the difference between plan, programme and schedule should be addressed in the new IMPEL project on IED. - The developments concerning the provisions in Seveso 3 are too uncertain at the moment to include them in the guidance book.
 The meeting concludes that the draft provisions of Seveso 3 will not be mentioned in the guidance book.